Markup (business)

-Markup (or price spread) is the difference between the selling price of a good or service and cost.
-It is often expressed as a percentage over the cost.
+Markup (or price spread) is the difference between the selling price of a good or service and its marginal cost.
+In economics, markups are the most direct way to measure market power: the extent to which a firm can influence the price at which it sells a product or service.

+Markup is often expressed as a percentage over the cost.
 A markup is added into the total cost incurred by the producer of a good or service in order to cover the costs of doing business and create a profit.
 The total cost reflects the total amount of both fixed and variable expenses to produce and distribute a product.
-Markup can be expressed as a fixed amount or as a percentage of the total cost or selling price.
+Markup can be expressed as the fixed amount or as a percentage of the total cost or selling price.
 Retail markup is commonly calculated as the difference between wholesale price and retail price, as a percentage of wholesale.
 Other methods are also used.

+Markdowns refer to the ability of a firm to hold the price it pays for an input below the input's marginal product.